KHarsh98/code-20210421-kumarharsh/README.md

 ## URL = http://localhost:8000/handler
 Admin user

-usernmae : admin
+username : admin
 password : password

-## Check database for the creation of the models by logggin in with admin
+## Check database for the creation of the models by logging in with admin